-Let’s say your in-house team just found an unauthorized Amazon 3P (or a grey market retailer on another marketplace) selling your products online without your permission.
+Let’s say your in-house team just found unauthorized Amazon 3Ps (or grey market retailers on another marketplace) selling your products online without your permission.

 Better yet, let’s assume instead that you’re using an automated platform for MAP monitoring and enforcement, because doing so will be so much more effective (and affordable) than trying to manually keep eyes on the entire eCommerce landscape, at all times, looking for problems with your resale channel.

 Either way, you just caught someone selling your products who shouldn’t be.

 Here’s the question: now that you’ve found the offender, what will you do?